-Date of Letter NOTICE OF SPECIAL CONGREGATIONAL MEETING Date: Time: Note there is only one service for this Sunday; service to be led by and sermon given by pastoral candidate Purpose: To hold election for the next pastor of Church Vote by written ballot to be presided over by representative of the bishop; two-thirds majority vote required for election; vote on candidate and compensation package only Background Your Congre gation Council, at a specially called council meeting on, reviewed an d approved the call committee's recommendations: ominate, for the congregation's approval, a pastoral candidate they had nsively interviewed, heard preach at a neighboring congregation, and imously recommended; ek the congregation's approval of the agreed-upon compensation and benefits age for the pastoral candidate; and • all a special meeting of the congregation for the sole purpose of electing the oral candidate and approving the recommended compensation and benefits pack age.
-The highen's s office was advised of these actions whereupon the bishop's office selected a • ve to attend the Special Congregational Meeting on • de over the election of the pastoral candidate.
-A two-thirds majority vote, by - ot, is required by the attendees at the specially-called meeting to elect the didate and to approve the recommended (year) compensation and benefits pac kage.
-There will be e a single vote on the election of the pastor and the compensation package-no other business will be conducted at the meeting.
+Date of L etter NOTIC Date: E OF SPECIAL CONGREGATIONAL MEETING Time: Immediately following worship service Note there is only one service for this Sunday; service to be led by and sermon given by pastoral candidate To hold election for the next pastor of Purpose: Church Vote by written ballot to be presided over by representative of the bishop; two-thirds majority vote required for election; vote on candidate and compensation package only reviewed and gation Council, at a specially called council meeting on, approved the call committee's recommendations: ninate, for the congregation's approval, a pastoral candidate they had extensively intervi ewed, heard preach at a neighboring congregation, and unanimously mended; x the congregation's approval of the agreed-upon compensation and benefits ge for the pastoral candidate; and l a special meeting of the congregation for the sole purpose of electing the pastoral late and approving the recommended compensation and benefits package. - office was advised of these actions whereupon the bishop's office selected a to attend the Special Congregational Meeting on and to preside ove r the election of the pastoral candidate.
+A two-thirds majority vote, by written ballot, is requi red by the attendees at the specially-called meeting to elect the pastoral candidate and to approv e the recommended (year) compensation and benefits package.
+There will be a a single vote on the election of the pastor and the compensation package-no s will be conducted at the meeting.

-Information Consorming the Posteral Condidate/aldoutity.
 Information Concerning the Pastoral Candidate's Identity To retain the confidentiality of the recommended pastor's identity within that pastor's current congregation, synod protocols do not permit the Congregation Council to reveal the identity of the nominated pastor until the weekend of the Special Congregational Meeting.
 The congregation will have the opportunity to meet the nominated pastor and the pastor's spouse at a special social function to be held (give time, place, and date).
 Then on , the nominated pastoral candidate will lead the worship service (one service beginning at) and deliver the sermon to our congregation.
 Immediately following the service, the Special Congregational Meeting will begin and the vote to elect the nominated candidate will be held at that meeting.
-General Information About the Pastoral Candidate (The following is a sample which will need to be changed to fit the description of your candidate).
-A general description of the nominated candidate to become next pastor follows: Experienced ELCA minister with years pastoral experience; Has led current congregation in Tri-State area for; Experienced youth minister who has attended numerous National Youth Gatherings as counselor/pastor and who considers youth to be high on the ministerial priority list; Works closely with elementary, middle school and high school youth; Seeks to unite and include "all ages" in fellowship and mission; Has led and participated in men's Bible study and women's Bible study groups; Considers Sacrament of Holy Baptism as central to personal sense of call and theology.
+(The following is a sample which will need to be changed to fit the description of your candidate).
+A general description of the nominated candidate to become Experienced ELCA minister with years pastoral experience; Has led current congregation in Tri-State area for; Experienced youth minister who has attended numerous National Youth Gatherings as counselor/pastor and who considers youth to be high on the ministerial priority list; Works closely with elementary, middle school and high school youth; Seeks to unite and include "all ages" in fellowship and mission; Has led and participated in men's Bible study and women's Bible study groups; Considers Sacrament of Holy Baptism as central to personal sense of call and theology.
 Then a closing paragraph repeating the invitation.